syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Getting-Started.md

 ---
 layout: post
 title: Getting-Started | Windows Forms | Syncfusion
-description: getting started
+description: Getting started in WinForms DataBoundGrid Control and learn how to use Forms Designer to create an Essential DataBound Grid.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Getting Started
+# Getting Started in WinForms DataBoundGrid

 This section will provide step-by-step procedure to create Grid DataBound Grid through designer and through programmatic approach in a .NET application.